-Note: This is a post I'd written in January 2017, on a personal blog of mine.
+Note: This is a post I'd written in January 2017 on a personal blog.
 Since the topic is about creativity, I felt it'd be worth sharing here!

 Have you ever wondered what the source of sudden bursts of inspiration/ beauty/ magic and creative ideas is?
-Many people often feel that ideas come as if from an outside source, and not from within themselves.
-Sometimes we almost feel like the vehicle for a creative work, that it comes through us, and not from us.
+Many people often feel that ideas come from an outside source, not from within themselves.
+Sometimes we almost feel like the vehicle for creative work, that it comes through us and not from us.
 But what is this magical source of creativity?

 Background on the theories:

-The video explains Don Harmon’s interpretation of this structure. (link to the video ) He divides the journey into 8 parts around a circle, involving variations of the steps described in the hero’s journey:
+The video explains Don Harmon’s interpretation of this structure (link to the video).
+He divides the journey into eight parts around a circle, involving variations of the steps described in the hero’s journey:

-The part that we’re interested in here though, is this distinction of the (same circle) worlds as described in the video.
-The top half of the circle is where the story begins, and comes to an end.
+The part that we’re interested in here, though, is this distinction of the (same circle) worlds as described in the video.
+The top half of the circle is where the story begins and comes to an end.
 The bottom part of the circle is where the hero’s growth/ change happens.
-The top half is the normal world, the bottom is the special world.
+The top half is the normal world, and the bottom is the special world.
 (That sentence itself holds so much power, doesn’t it?)

 "The point is: Occasional ventures by the ego into the unconscious, through therapy, meditation, confession, violence, or a good story, keep the consciousness in working order."